 Postgraduate degrees by coursework

-A range of postgraduate coursework programs in Community Planning and International Development are available in 2016
+A range of postgraduate coursework programs in Community Planning and International Development are available

 - Graduate Certificate in Community Planning and Development – Bendigo (ACCPD)

 - Graduate Diploma in Community Planning and Development – Bendigo (AGCPD)